shufan1/storymapJS/README.md

 ```
 			objects=[]
 ```
-8. Itterate thorugh the list your have made in ***Step 6***, and get the content you want to put into your StoryMap from XML file e.g.:
+8. Iterate thorugh the list your have made in ***Step 6***, and get the content you want to put into your StoryMap from XML file: e.g.:
 ```
 			for f, e in enumerate(entries):